 Why do people drink kombucha instead of alcohol?

 Discover why people are opting to reach for kombucha instead of alcohol: you’ll get the feel-good benefits without sacrificing your productivity with a nasty hangover afterwards.
-Enjoy life and its possibilities, minus any unwanted side effects!

 Why you shouldn’t drink a lot of kombucha?